St. Peter's Anglican Cemetery

 Please read below some Frequently Asked Questions about our cemetery to get started finding the information you need!

 St. Peter's Anglican Church Cemetery News

-The cemetery is open for the season for burials and headstone installation.
-Contact the office to make arrangements.
+The cemetery is OPEN for the season for burials and headstone installation.

 The cemetery is open for visitation.

-St. Peter's Cemetery continues to maintain the grounds; providing our regular perpetual care to the cemetery.
+St. Peter's Cemetery maintains the grounds; providing our regular perpetual care to the cemetery.

 Continue to scroll down to read an important notice on cemetery policy and then find below that some Frequently Asked Questions about our cemetery.

 If you have any further questions or concerns, please contact the office at 902-465-4767 or email@example.com.

 St. Peter's Cemetery would like to remind the community some of our policy which you may not know, but which will be helpful in arranging burials and tending to your loved ones headstones.

 Please make note of the following when arranging burials at St. Peter's Cemetery: